 Tamia Jansen is an undergraduate scholar studying towards a bachelor's degree in social sciences.
 She is passionate about travelling and exploring new cultures.
 She is a play counselling representative for Operation Smile South Africa and a volunteer at Red Cross Children’s Memorial Hospital.
 She is always striving to help the less fortunate and she does this by hosting fundraising initiatives throughout the year.
 Tamia is also an editor, as reading and writing are among her favourite things to do.
 She wants to advocate for the importance of reading to the youth by initiating book drives that will motivate learners to learn and develop the capacity to think critically.

-Mudzuri Takudzwanashe is a postgraduate scholar pursuing an honours degree.
-He is motivated to be the best version of himself and considers any circumstance to be an opportunity.
+Mudzuri Takudzwanashe was a Zimbabwean postgraduate scholar who pursued an honours degree In Criminal Law.
+He is motivated to be the best version of himself and considers any circumstance as an opportunity.

-Brindley Fortuin is a postgraduate scholar pursuing an honours degree in sociology with an emphasis on race politics and identity formation in post-colonialism.
-He is a member of the Mastercard Scholars Council and interns for the Global Citizenship Programme which engages in teaching and other areas.
-He recently graduated with a bachelors degree in social science (majoring in politics, religion and sociology).
-He is an aspiring academic with Mellon Mays and Mastercard credentials.
+Brindley Fortuin pursued an honours degree in Sociology, with an emphasis on race politics and identity formation in post-colonialism.
+He was a member of the Mastercard Scholars Council and interned at UCT’s Global Citizenship Programme, where he engaged in teaching and other areas.
+He graduated with a bachelor’s degree in Social Science (majoring in Politics, Religion and Sociology).
+He aspires to become an academic and was part of Mellon Mays before he joined the Mastercard Foundation Scholars Program.
 He sees the world through the eyes of a researcher and an activist.
-It is his activism work, which started in high school, that has nudged him in the direction of a career in social justice and social responsiveness
+He embarked on an activism journey in high school and this became the foundation for the career he hopes to pursue in social justice and social responsiveness.

-Mixo Ngwenya is a postgraduate scholar pursuing a master’s degree in structural engineering.
-She was elected as the speaker of the Polokwane Junior City Council, and she will always be grateful for the honour to serve as school captain and debating president at her high school.
+Mixo Ngwenya pursued a master’s degree in Structural Engineering.
+She was elected as the speaker of the Polokwane Junior City Council, and served as school captain and president of the debate club at her high school.
 Mixo's passion for scholar governance led her to apply to be part of the UCT Forest Hill Residence scholar tribunal.
-She was part of the tribunal for a year, and in subsequent years, she became the External Development Committee team leader and the Residence Subwarden.
-Mixo volunteered at the UCT Disability Centre and she was also a peer mentor for the Mastercard Scholars Foundation Programme and the Civil Engineering Department at UCT.
+She was part of the tribunal for a year, and in subsequent years, she became the External Development Committee team leader and the Residence Sub-warden.
+Mixo volunteered at the UCT Disability Centre and was a peer mentor for the Mastercard Scholars Foundation Programme and the Civil Engineering Department at UCT.
 These roles prepared her to be the fourth-year class representative, a position she held during the final year of her undergraduate studies.

-Bright Tetteh is a postgraduate scholar pursuing a master’s degree in electrical engineering.
-Bright has strong academic and leadership abilities; he demonstrated this when he completed high school as the best scholar and graduated from his studies with a first-class honours degree.
+Bright Tetteh pursued a master’s degree in Electrical Engineering.
+He has strong academic and leadership abilities, which enabled him to complete high school as the top student and graduated from his studies with a first-class honours degree.
 During Bright's undergraduate studies, he took up several leadership roles.
-He served as the vice president for Relevant Achievers Impacting Nations (RAIN), a religious organisation that leads and teaches scholars to pursue a purposeful life and prepare them for life in eternity.
+He served as the vice president for Relevant Achievers Impacting Nations (RAIN), a religious organisation that led and taught students to pursue a purposeful life and prepare them for life in eternity.
 As the first person in his family to attend university, Bright has excelled in several areas against all odds.
-He is someone who wants to be the best he can be irrespective of his background or deprivations.
-His passion for translating the same mindset of winning and excellence to others, especially the underprivileged, inspired him to return to his high school on multiple occasions to present, inspire, encourage and educate the scholars.
-His vision is to influence his generation positively through knowledge and leadership.
+He is someone who aspires to be the best he can, irrespective of his background.
+He is also passionate about helping others think positively and strive for excellence, especially those who come from underprivileged backgrounds.
+This mindset inspired him to return to his high school on multiple occasions to inspire, encourage and educate pupils.
+His goal is to influence his generation positively through knowledge and leadership.

-Ruvimbo Chigwanda is a postgraduate scholar pursuing a master’s degree in public health.
-She is a qualified social worker by profession and an all-around enthusiast for life who believes in making the most out of every situation.
-She intends to become a cervical cancer specialist.
-Her interest in this profession arose during her internship at the Saartjie Baartman Centre where she noticed that cervical cancer has high fatality rates – even though it is a preventable disease.
-One of her ultimate career objectives is to be a key player in revamping the health system in her home country, Zimbabwe, such that it is accessible to all who need it – not just those who can afford it.
+Ruvimbo Chigwanda pursued a master’s degree in Public Health, prior to which she was a qualified social worker by profession and an all-around enthusiast for life who believes in making the most out of every situation.
+She aspires to become a cervical cancer specialist.
+Her interest in this profession arose during her internship at the Saartjie Baartman Centre, where she noticed that cervical cancer had high fatality rates despite being a preventable disease.
+One of her ultimate career objectives is to be a key player in revamping the health system in her home country, Zimbabwe, making it accessible to all who need it and not just those who can afford it.
 Ruvimbo's hope is to inspire young girls everywhere to believe in the validity of their dreams and to pursue their passion, no matter what field it is in.
-She wants to live in a world where everyone reaches their highest potential.
+She hopes to live in a world where everyone reaches their highest potential.

-Tendai Mbanje is a postgraduate scholar pursuing a master’s degree in human rights law.
-He completed his undergraduate degree at the University of Zimbabwe where he excelled in philosophy with a distinction in comprehensive examinations.
-He has done several advanced human rights courses with the centre for Human Rights at the University of Pretoria.
+Tendai Mbanje pursued a master’s degree in Human Rights Law.
+He completed his undergraduate degree at the University of Zimbabwe where he studied Philosophy with a distinction in comprehensive examinations.
+He has done several advanced human rights courses with the Centre for Human Rights at the University of Pretoria.
 He is passionate about social justice, transformation, and socio-economic and political development through the realisation of human rights.
 He also has a passion for innovation and social entrepreneurship.
-Tendai's hobbies are hiking and reading philosophy books, particularly ancient Greek philosophy and Greek mythology.
+Tendai's hobbies are hiking and reading about philosophy, particularly ancient Greek philosophy and Greek mythology.
 In the area of law, he enjoys doing research and personal reading on the United Nations and the African Union.

-Fadlah Gassiep is a postgraduate scholar pursuing a master’s degree in development studies.
-Her great passion is for transformation, particularly exploring the ways in which research and collaborative work can be used to transform the lives of those who have been historically marginalised and continue to experience the unjust consequences of marginalisation in their everyday lives.
+Fadlah Gassiep completed a master’s degree in Development Studies.
+She is passionate about transformation, particularly exploring ways in which research and collaborative work can be used to transform the lives of those who have been historically marginalised and continue to experience the unjust consequences of marginalisation in their everyday lives.

-Emmanuel Ampomah is a postgraduate scholar pursuing a master’s degree in international relations.
-He undertook his undergraduate studies at the University of Ghana, Legon, where he majored in philosophy and political science.
+Emmanuel Ampomah pursued a master’s degree in International Relations.
+He undertook his undergraduate studies at the University of Ghana, Legon, where he majored in Philosophy and Political Science.
 During this period, he served as vice president of the International Central Gospel Church, Campus Ministry (University of Professional Studies, Chapter) where he was later appointed president.
 He also served as the chairman of the Constitutional Draft Committee of the Professional Christian Union in 2017.
 Emmanuel has published two books: Step Up to the Front and Unlocking Your Success.
-He wrote his first book while in high school.
-Emmanuel’s inordinate passion for leadership drives him to mentor young people and speak at seminars.
-He believes Africa’s quest for development can be achieved if young Africans come to appreciate and embrace ethical leadership.
-His current research for his master’s thesis is focused on peace and security in West Africa.
+He wrote his first book while still in high school.
+Emmanuel’s passion for leadership drove him to mentor young people and speak at seminars.
+He believes Africa’s quest for development could be achieved if young Africans come to appreciate and embrace ethical leadership.
+His Master’s thesis was focused on peace and security in West Africa.

-Daniel Adeleke is a postgraduate scholar pursuing a master’s degree in geotechnical engineering.
+Daniel Adeleke pursued a master’s degree in Geotechnical Engineering.
 He is a public speaker and strategic motivator.
-Daniel provides useful insight and highly coveted motivation to friends across disciplines.
-He has served in this capacity for four years.
 During his undergraduate studies, Daniel deployed his competencies to provide primary oversight in the development of plans and human resources for the Christ Apostolic Church Youth Fellowship (CACYOF).
-Designing innovative, sustainable interpersonal development and career progress keeps Daniel up at night and gets him up in the morning.
-Highlights in Daniel's work experience includes design, construction and maintenance of construction projects, industrial research and imparting knowledge to undergraduates in Nigeria and South Africa.
+Designing innovative, sustainable interpersonal development and career progress kept Daniel up at night and got him up in the morning.
+Highlights in Daniel's work experience include design, construction and maintenance of construction projects, industrial research and imparting knowledge to undergraduates in Nigeria and South Africa.